web3goals/ipc-pass-prototype/README.md

 # 🌐 IPC PaaS

-A platform for deploying and managing InterPlanetary Consensus (IPC) subnets.
+A platform for deploying and managing InterPlanetary Consensus (IPC) subnets in a few clicks.

 ## 🔗 Artifacts